bufbuild/docs.buf.build/docs/how-to/replace-protoc-with-buf.md

 ---

 The `buf` CLI acts as a build system for all your `.proto` compilation and code generation needs.
-This guide will describe how to migrate your existing `protoc` setup and migrate to using `buf`.
+This guide describes how to migrate your existing `protoc` setup and migrate to using `buf`.

 This guide assumes that you've [installed `buf`](../installation.mdx) and generate